By Mike Kocsis | 7 minutes read | Last updated: July 30, 2025 Categories: Hormone imbalance Menopause

 Eat a Nutrient-Rich Diet

-A diet that contains all ingredients required for healthy living can also help you protect your ageing skin.
-What you eat has a great impact on your skin’s health.
-Your diet provides three main benefits to the skin.
-The protein and healthy fatty acids (olive oil, almond oil, etc.) taken through food provide the building block for skin tissue.
+The protein and healthy fatty acids (olive oil, almond oil, etc.) taken through food provide the building blocks for skin tissue.
 They boost the production of elastin and collagen protein and help the skin restore its structure.

-A healthy diet also provides anti-ageing ingredients like vitamins and anti-oxidants.
+A healthy diet also provides anti-ageing ingredients like vitamins and antioxidants.
 They reduce the damaging effects of oxidative stress by repairing the skin.
-Similarly, polysaccharides obtained through algae and mushrooms inhibit skin degradation and maintain its natural structure.

 Exercise Regularly